 Take the lid off the screw top if it has one.
 Then poke a hole through the gable of the carton on the opposite side (or both sides if it had no screw top).
 Loop the string through the holes and tie a few knots.

-Hang the bird feeder made from a milk carton off a branch and keep your eye out for birds!
+Hang the bird feeder made from a milk carton off a branch.
+Then just keep your eye out for birds!
 You can wind your string around the branch and tie some knots to make it stay in place.

 Help your child identify the different species that come to the homemade bird feeder with your own knowledge, a library book of regional birds, or online bird identification help.
 Let your child draw or color some of the birds that they spot at the feeder!
 They might even want to keep a log of what species they spot at what times of day to see if they can find a pattern and determine the most common type of bird in their backyard.

-I hope you enjoyed these instructions for how to make a bird feeder from a milk carton.
+I hope you enjoyed these instructions for how to make a bird feeder.
 It is a fun, eco-friendly and educational craft to do with kids.
+You may even inspire your kids to become birdwatchers or little naturalist!